wiegerw/blocks/README.md

 ## Features

-* Solve puzzles using the Z3 solver
+* Solve puzzles using the Z3 solver.
-* Save puzzles in SMT format
+* Save puzzles in SMT format.
 * Draw puzzles and solutions in VRML format.
-A WRL viewer is required to view them
+A WRL viewer is required to view them.

-Below the pieces of the half-cube puzzle are shown
+Below the pieces of the half-cube puzzle are shown.

 ![](images/half_cube.png)

 ## Puzzle format

 A puzzle is stored in a simple textual format.
 Each line contains a piece of the puzzle.
-A line contains the 3D coordinates of the cubes of a piece.
-Hence, a line consists of triples of integer values.
+A piece consists of the 3D coordinates of the cubes of the piece.
+Hence, each line consists of triples of integer values.

 The `pieces` directory contains examples of some puzzles.
 The `goals` directory contains targets of the puzzles.